scottalmond/EscapeRoom/README.md

 TODO: 20-30 second demo video

 ## Puzzle 4: Hyperspace Game
 A cutscene is played showing the cargo pod exiting from the space ship, followed by entering a hyperspace tunnel.
 The gameplay pulls inspiration from a boss battle in [Crash Bandicoot](https://youtu.be/Er0AzrrjrJI?t=14m47s).
-The cargo pod must evade obstacles
+The hyperspace tunnel consists of a long series of rings.
+The hyperlane is primarily straight with occassional branches leading to shorter or longer paths to the finish.
+The auxilary monitor displays a map of the full maze that only one player can see.
+Players must avoid hitting asteroids while travelling through the rings either by navigating the cargo pod around them or blowing them up with a laser.

 TODO: 20-30 second demo video